You come back from lunch and your coworker is going through your desk. You walk over and ask him what he's doing.

-Your coworker asks you to stop by his desk and tell her which of the proofs you like the best.
-You pick out the proof you like and as you walk away she says, "Just send me an e-mail itemizing what you liked about this proof over the others."
+Your coworker asks you to stop by her desk and tell her which of the proofs you like the best.
+You pick out the proof you like and as you walk away she says, "Just send me an email itemizing what you liked about this proof over the others."
 You just got shifted.

-You're typically left with 2 options: Allow or disallow the shift.
+You're typically left with two options: Allow or disallow the shift.